OfficeDev/Project-Power-BI-Templates/Project for the Web/Readme.md

 To use the Project for the Web Power BI template, you need the
 following:

--   Project Plan 3(formerly Project Online Professional) or Project Plan 5(formerly Project Online Premium) Subscription
+-   Project Plan 1, Project Plan 3(formerly Project Online Professional) or Project Plan 5(formerly Project Online Premium) Subscription
 -   Power BI Desktop or Power Bi Pro Subscription

 Settings